LaSylv/nestjs-actuator/README.md

 This project was inspired by [Pyctuator](https://github.com/SolarEdgeTech/pyctuator).

 This module aims to register and monitor NestJS application through [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin).
-However, this module can also be used just to exposed the endpoints provided.
+However, this module can also be used just to expose the endpoints provided.

 The project come with only one hard dependency, `@nestjs/schedule` which might be removed in the future.